-Note: Corevist offers the same real-time pricing in the catalog that users can get in the dashboard with our quick price and availability feature.
+Note: The Corevist Platform offers the same real-time pricing in the catalog that users can get in the dashboard with our quick price and availability feature.
 It’s the same underlying logic and the same pricing in both places, every time.

 19. Real-time availability (including customer-specific ATP if you offer that)